 5. Chana Jor Garam, Vadodara

 A popular snack item in Vadodara, we saw a bunch of vendors with their carts selling Chana Jor garam chaat.
 It’s a fried snack item made of chick pea, mixed with finely chopped onions, tomatoes, lemon juice and a few spices.
-It carries an explosive combination of spiciness and sourness making it one heck of a dish to be paired with tea or for road trips.
+It carries explosive combination of spiciness and sourness making it one heck of a dish to be paired with tea or for road trips.

 Location: In and around Jubilee Baug, Raopura